Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Weight Loss

 Sardines are low in calories and fats and high in protein.
 Protein may help you to feel full for longer.
 As a result, it reduces the total number of calories you eat.
-Sardines are a good choice in the case of low-fat diets.
-On the other hand, sardines and mackerels are excellent sources of omega-3 fats that promote weight loss and decrease belly fat in overweight individuals [14].
+Sardines are a good choice for low-fat diets.
+On the other hand, sardines and mackerel are excellent sources of omega-3 fats that promote weight loss and decrease belly fat in overweight individuals (14).

 Sodium

-Sodium is an essential mineral that is needed by our body.
+Sodium is an essential mineral needed by our body.
 Nevertheless, it is better to control sodium intake to less than 2,3 mg daily.
 Too much salt may cause swollen hands and kidney stones.
-Mackerel contains high sodium to adjust your daily intake [16].
+Mackerel contains high sodium, so adjust your daily intake (16).

-According to studies, patients should avoid fish oil from the day before chemotherapy until after.
-Also, researchers warn those with cancer to avoid fish oil supplements and remove herring and mackerel from the menu during chemotherapy.
+Studies have shown that patients should avoid fish oil from the day before chemotherapy until after.
+Researchers have also warned those with cancer to avoid fish oil supplements and remove herring and mackerel from the menu during chemotherapy.

 Allergy

-Based on studies, 0.4% of adults in the USA have an allergy to shellfish.
-These fishes contain omega-3 fatty acids, which can have side effects, including a fishy aftertaste and gastrointestinal upset.
-The protein parvalbumin in the muscles of most fish can cause allergies.
+Studies show that 0.4% of adults in the USA have an allergy to shellfish.
+These fish contain omega-3 fatty acids, which can cause side effects, including a fishy aftertaste and gastrointestinal upset.
+The protein parvalbumin in the muscles of most fish can also cause allergies.
 Symptoms are expected, including hives, skin rashes, headaches, diarrhea, and difficulty breathing.
-However, this is dose-dependent and should be chosen carefully [17].
+However, this is dose-dependent and should be chosen carefully (17).

 The mercury in seafood depends on species and environmental pollution levels.
 In particular, King mackerel contains a high amount of mercury, but you can substitute it with Atlantic mackerel due to its low mercury levels.